Expanding collaboration capabilities in Webex for Government

 Enabling hybrid work with Webex for Government

 Our goal at Webex is to help our users reduce redundancy and complexity while improving their efficiency and enhancing their ability to build valuable relationships with their partners.
-The debut of the Guests Invited feature is the next step in expanding and extending collaboration capabilities in Webex for Government toward that goal.
+The debut of the Guests Invited feature is the next step in expanding and extending collaboration capabilities in Webex for Government toward that goal of enabling hybrid teams.
 As a leader in this area, Webex provides this seamless capability to allow cross-organizational messaging and file sharing without compromising security for sensitive data.

 In the coming months, we will continue to release features and tools that enhance the collaboration experience in Webex for Government — further enhancing capabilities and management of the collaboration ecosystem.